Placentia, Newfoundland and Labrador: History

 In 1655, the French, who controlled more than half of the island of Newfoundland, and most of Atlantic Canada, made Placentia (French: Plaisance) their capital.
 They built Fort Plaisance in 1662, which was followed by Fort Royal in 1687, and Fort Saint Louis in 1691.
 The establishment of a fort with a garrison allowed fishermen to pursue their activities with greater safety in neighbouring harbours.
 The French garrisons at Plaisance were small, but despite that fact, the soldiers and French privateers managed to hold their own in the face of numerous English attacks during the two major conflicts of the Nine Years' War and the War of the Spanish Succession, which marked the colony's history.
 Recollect (Franciscan) friars from New France built a friary here in 1689, which lasted until the expulsion of the French in 1714.
 In 1692, Louis-Armand de Lom d'Arce de Lahontan, Baron de Lahontan defended the French port.

 In 1711, the British Rear-Admiral Hovenden Walker considered attacking the French at Placentia with a Royal Navy fleet containing fifteen ships, armed with a total of nine hundred cannons, and transporting 4,000 soldiers.
 However, he decided that doing so was not a viable option.

 In 1713, the Treaty of Utrecht forced the French to abandon their Placentia Bay settlements and migrate to Louisbourg, and Placentia became a British possession.
 Many of the French fishermen who had to abandon the fisheries in Placentia ended up at the fisheries in Isle Royale, otherwise known as Cape Breton Island.
 In the spring of 1714, the governor of Plaisance began organizing the emigration.
 Three royal ships accompanied by merchant vessels took the French residents of Placentia to the future site of Louisbourg.
 The group consisted of 116 men, 10 women and 23 children.
 The Miꞌkmaq who had resided there also abandoned Placentia following the Treaty of Utrecht.
-William Taverner claims that the Miꞌkmaq likely left because they had been deprived of their French trading partners.
+William Taverner suggested that the Miꞌkmaq left because they had been deprived of their French trading partners.